 Heroin detox

-Similar to other substance use disorders, the first step in treating heroin addiction is often detoxification, a process that clears the drug from the body.
-Heroin withdrawal can involve intense and sometimes dangerous withdrawal symptoms, including nausea, muscle pain, sweating, vomiting, insomnia, anxiety, and severe cravings.
+The first step in treating heroin addiction is often detoxification (detox), where the drug is cleared from the body.
+Heroin withdrawal causes intense and difficult symptoms.
+These can include severe cravings, nausea, muscle pain, anxiety, and insomnia.

 Medication-assisted treatment is often a part of a heroin addiction treatment plan both during and after detox.
-MAT involves the use of FDA-approved medications to reduce cravings, block the effects of opioids, and help individuals maintain long-term recovery.
-These medications are most effective when combined with behavioral therapy and supportive counseling.
+MAT uses FDA-approved medications to reduce cravings and block the effects of opioids.
+This helps people achieve long-term recovery, especially when combined with therapy and counseling.

 Buprenorphine (Suboxone®) treatment